Swiss B2B Marketing-Report 2026

 Effective B2B marketing doesn’t need more metrics.
 It needs better ones.
 The strongest teams don’t measure the most; they measure the most clearly.

-If you want to align marketing more closely with business impact in 2026, you shouldn’t expand your set of KPIs—you should refine them.
+If you want to align marketing more closely with business impact in 2026, you shouldn’t expand your set of KPIs—you should refine it.
 Because in the end, it’s not the quantity of data that determines success, but the quality of the decisions derived from it.